 It’s much easier for a burglar to enter your home and make off with your belongings if you’re not there to disturb them.
 This is why some burglars target homes when their occupants are away on holiday.

-Don’t make it obvious when you’re away — cancel any milk or newspaper deliveries so they don’t pile up outside your door.
+Don’t make it obvious when you’re away — cancel any milk or newspaper deliveries, so they don’t pile up outside your door.
 Also consider letting a trusted friend, or have neighbour check in on your home and collect any post that accumulates.
 It’s best to avoid advertising your absence on social media, especially if your posts are public.
 That includes photos of you and your family relaxing by the pool, or posting details of your holiday - all of which make it clear that you are not at home.

 You may have secure locks on your home’s doors and windows, but have you thought about the valuables in sheds and outbuildings?